PapaRascal2020/eloquent-ai/README.md

+> [!CAUTION]
+> This package is in very early development and should not be on a production server.

 > [!NOTE]
 > If you are interested in this idea and can help contribute please don't hesitate to
 > do so and create a pull request =)